leakeyhamad/Leakey-AppsSolutions/README.md

 # AppX Solutions

 ## Description
 Django web application that allows users to submit project details that they would like us to develop.
-Users can also post comments and view the project/app status..
+Users can also post comments and only logged in users view the project/app status.

 ## Author
 Nazarena Wambura.</br>